 Some of the most popular archival collections include the microfilm of the La Mesa Scout newspaper, city directories (1887-1973), and the yearbooks from Grossmont and Helix High Schools.

-One of the Center’s most popular collections is its extensive historic photograph collection.
+One of LMHC’s most popular collections is its extensive historic photograph collection.
 The collection includes thousands of images dating from the late 1800s to the present.

 These invaluable photographic images document La Mesa’s historic landscape including buildings, civic organization and institutions, businesses, schools, events, community leaders, individuals and long-time families.